HugoCasa/itp-blackjack/README.md

 ## Rules

 In this version of the game, the dealer faces only one player.
 The basic goal is to have a hand value close to 21 without going over that number.
-If the player's hand value is lower or equal to 21 and is greated than the dealer's cards value, the player wins the pot.
+If the player's hand value is lower or equal to 21 and is greater than the dealer's cards value, the player wins the pot.

 **Values of Cards:**